VAIJ-TEJAS/Articles/Introduction to Automation using Python/Introduction.md

 B. **Creating Scheduled Tasks:**
    Automation scripts can be scheduled to run periodically using tools like cron on Unix-like systems or Task Scheduler on Windows, enabling automated task execution at predefined intervals.

-## VII.
-Data Processing and Automation
+# Data Processing and Automation

 A. **Introduction to Data Processing:**
    Data processing involves transforming raw data into meaningful insights.
 Automation accelerates data processing pipelines, improving efficiency and scalability.